-Dingle distillery released the batch 4 whiskey in the beginning of April.
+Dingle distillery released the batch 4 whiskey at the beginning of April.
 This, as well as previous releases, was highly awaited.
 After batch 3 I had decided to not buy more bottles from them for a while, but wait a couple of years until it’s a more fully matured whiskey.
 However, I was very curious to taste the new batch.
-I expected to get the opportunity for a tasting at the Dingle whiskey bar when I was in Dublin to buy my concertina, but sadly they didn’t have it yet. 🙁
+I expected to get the opportunity for a tasting at the Dingle whiskey bar when I was in Dublin to buy my concertina, but sadly they didn’t have it yet.

 I eventually was informed that it was available at the Shelbourne bar, to my great delight both the “ordinary” and the cask strength bottlings.

 The batch 4 release from Dingle is a single malt with a combination of bourbon, sherry and port casks.

 The lower ABV bottling was released in a larger batch than the previous releases – however, there is different information out there about this.
 Most sources say 30 000 bottles.

 Nice aromas of cinnamon, chocolate, warm vanilla, oak, and orange with cloves.

 I’m quickly hit by the lovely orangey character, similar to the Italian Aurum liqueur (highly recommended, by the way).
 This whiskey has more body than the previous releases from Dingle.
 Some chocolate notes but the orange and spice flavours are more dominant.
 A longer finish than what I’m used to in Dingle whiskey, nice and spicy.

 Generally a nice development of the Dingle whiskey.
 I’ve seen a good potential in the Dingle malts from batch 1, but this is the first one where I can see it’s getting close to being a nice whiskey, and not only being “good considering it’s so young, and with good potential”.